 - Heat 2 tablespoons coconut oil in a chemical-free frypan over medium-high heat.
 Using a heaped tablespoon of batter for each fritter, add 3-4 spoonfuls to the pan and cook for 2-3 minutes each side until golden.
 Keep warm while you repeat to make 12 fritters in total.
 Serve with the tomatoes, rocket, sour cream and salsa.

 Left-over turkey should only remain in the refrigerator for 2 days.
 If you don’t think you are going to eat it all, portion it out and freeze your turkey for a later date.
 Ensure its tightly stored to avoid freezer burn.

 Hungry for more?
 Why not try this easy recipe (in the spirit of Christmas, I thought I’d add in another!):

 In a large bowl, stir together 375g cooked brown rice noodles, 1 thinly sliced red onion, a peeled and sliced mango, 300g shredded leftover turkey and a large pack coriander leaves.
 Mix 2 tbsp homemade sweet chilli sauce (see recipe below) with the juice and zest of 1 lime and 1 tbsp sesame oil.
 Toss the salad in the dressing, season and serve.

 - ¼ cup organic coconut syrup, rice syrup or raw, organic honey

 - 2 tablespoons apple cider vinegar

 - 1 dash ground cloves

 Mix together, and done

-For more nutritional and dietary advice book an appointment with Amanda Harasym, Naturopath, Nutritionist, and Medical Herbalist, or Anthony Glanville, Nutritionist and Dietician to kick start your 2017 and spice up your nutritional literacy.
-Call Elevate today on (02) 9252 2225.
+For more nutritional and dietary advice book an appointment to kick start your 2019 and spice up your nutritional literacy.
+Book online or call Elevate today on (02) 9252 2225.